doodads/mustache.js/README.md

 # mustache.js — Logic-less templates with JavaScript

-> What could be more logical awesome than no logic at all?
+> What could be more logically awesome than no logic at all?

 ## What is it?